 When setting a goal, you need to make sure that the miles you are earning are for a reward that’s going to be possible to redeem.
 Say that an airline offers the trip you want for 50,000 miles, but they only release seats at that price for 2 days of the year.
 Unless your schedule is extremely flexible, those miles are useless.

 Once You’ve Met You Goal, Then It’s Time To Diversify

 As I said, I have enough miles and points for our upcoming trips.
-Once I did that, I started to stash away points with the major US airlines (Delta, American, and United) and with flexible points (Membership Rewards and Ultimate Rewards).
+Once I did that, I started to stash away points with the major US airlines (Delta, American, and United) and flexible points (Membership Rewards and Ultimate Rewards).
 I also have a decent amount of Southwest miles for our trips around the U.S. I also applied for my first true cashback card.

 This helps when plans can change due to unforeseen circumstances, like when we got tickets to see Harry Potter and the Cursed Child in New York on Thanksgiving weekend a couple of years ago.
 I had to make that trip work, and fortunately, I had the right miles in the bank to get us there.

-When you are getting started, it is important to know why you are earning points and miles.
-Working towards an unknown goal will only put you in a corner when it comes time to plan your dream trip.
+When you’re getting started, it’s important to know why you are earning points and miles.
+Working towards an unknown goal will only put you in a corner when planning your dream trip.